Municipal Regulation of Wireless Telecommunication Facilities in the Public Right of Way: Guidance for Counsel

 The panel will review these and other key issues:

-- What are the issues counsel to local governments must consider in determining whether a wireless telecommunications facility can be installed on a public right of way?
+- What are the issues counsel to local governments must consider in determining whether a wireless telecommunications facility can be installed on a public ROW?

 - What types of restrictions can local governments impose on the installation of wireless telecommunications facilities on ROWs?